elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 9. Cowrie SSH Honeypot: The Decoy Flat
+**The Deduction:** A medium-interaction honeypot designed to mimic an SSH server.
+It lures in automated bots and attackers, logging their every move and "stolen" password to give you a front-row seat to their methods.

 At 221B, we occasionally leave a window open to see who tries to climb in. **Cowrie** is a medium-interaction SSH honeypot designed to log everything an intruder attempts.

 ### Quick Start (Debian)